Available 24h

 Hans Burgkmair, known as the Elder (Augsburg, 1473 – Augsburg, 1531), was a German painter considered the first German artist of the Italian Renaissance, and also the first to apply chiaroscuro techniques in his woodcuts.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, marked by the popular Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective because many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
+And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming that the product matches the actual description and photograph.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details